ni/measurement-plugin-labview/Source/Example Measurements/README.md

 - `CancellableMeasurement`: Demonstrates a simple measurement that takes a specified length of time and can be cancelled while it is running.
 - `NI-DCPower Source DC Voltage`: Sources and measures a DC voltage with an NI SMU.
+- `UIProgressUpdates`: Generates random numbers and updates the measurement UI to show progress.

 For more details about a specific example, see the `README.md` file included with the example.